 Closing the Gap Between Strategy and Effectiveness

 A lot of CEOs are confident in their strategy.
 Fewer are as confident in their ability to carry that strategy out.
-Did you know that in 2016 it was estimated that that 67% of well-formulated strategies failed due to poor execution?
+Did you know that in 2016 it was estimated that 67% of well-formulated strategies failed due to poor execution?

 In many organizations, there’s a separation between church and state; between strategy and execution.
 The CEO thinks, “I’ve got the strategy, but what do I do now?”